 The format of our data will predominantly be NetCDF, which is one of the standard formats of the broad climate modelling field.
 NetCDF is a 'self-describing' data format, which means that the metadata are included in the file itself and can be accessed using computer codes.
-The metadata will follow CORDEX guidelines.

-Where appropriate metadata standards and naming rules (CF-conventions, CMIP/CMOR attributes and file naming conventions, CMIP controlled vocabularies) will be adopted.
+Where appropriate, open metadata standards and naming rules (CF-conventions, CORDEX guidelines, CMIP/CMOR attributes and file naming conventions, CMIP controlled vocabularies) will be adopted.
+Additional metadata standards have been proposed within the project for the new tools developed (emulators), following other more general standards (CF and CORDEX).